 End Sub

-I also used the Range and Value method to refer to the cell value from the sheet.
+We used the Range and Value method to refer to the cell value from the sheet.

-Then used the MsgBox to show the date string as Date.
+We used the MsgBox to show the date string as Date.

-Now, Save the code and go back to the worksheet.
+• Save the code and go back to the worksheet.

-After that, select the cell to run the macro.
+• Select the cell to run the macro.

-Then open the View tab >> from Macros >> select View Macro
+• Open the View tab >> from Macros >> select View Macro.

-⏩ A dialog box of Macro will appear.
+A dialog box of Macro will open.

-Then, select the Macro name and select Macros in.
+• Select the Macro name and select Macros in.

-⏩ I selected the Macro name as Convert_Data and selected VBA DateValue.xlsm from Macros in.
+We selected the Macro name as Convert_Data and selected VBA DateValue.xlsm from Macros in.

-Here, you will get an error message of mismatch.
+You will get an error message of mismatch.

-Run the following code
+• Run the following code.

-Then, it will show Run-time error ‘13’: Type mismatch.
+It will show Run-time error ‘13’: Type mismatch.

 Things to Remember

-🔺 While using the DatePart remember to use the appropriate format otherwise it will show run time error 5 with message invalid procedure call or argument.
+While using the DatePart, remember to use the appropriate format otherwise it will show run time error 5 with message invalid procedure call or argument.